Last Updated on June 23, 2023 by Dee

 Soft pastel is made with a binder of gum tragacanth or kaolin clay and pigment.
 They have a high pigment concentration, making them ideal for creating bold colors.

-Soft pastel is a type of art supply made from pigment and binder that comes in the form of a stick.
+Soft pastel is a type of art supply made from pigment and binder that comes as a stick.
 Unlike other types of pastels, soft pastel does not contain any hardening agents.

 This makes them ideal for blending, layering, and creating a wide range of textures.
 The high amount of pigment also gives soft pastels their rich, intense color.